BOURNE ACADEMY SIXTH FORM

 YEAR TWO

-Unit 2 – Working in Health and Social Care
+Unit 3 – Principles of Health and Social Care Practice

 Students will work to a brief and be given clear assessment criteria so they can be confident on what is expected to achieve a Distinction* / Distinction / Merit / Pass.
 Your final grade will be calculated from a culmination of the points collected across all units.
 Throughout the course, students will be well supported by teachers who will give feedback on progress against the key assessment criteria.

 Across the course students will complete units that are assessed in a variety of ways.
-There are three different types of assessment: coursework (internally assessed), tasks and written examination (both externally assessed).
+There are two main types of formal assessment; coursework, (internally assessed & moderated) and examination units (externally assessed).

 YEAR ONE